vannguyennd/livuitcl/README.md

 # LiVu-ITCL

 The source code samples for reproducing the experimental results mentioned in our paper "An Information-Theoretic and Contrastive Learning-based Approach for Identifying Code Statements Causing Software Vulnerability".
+Refer to http://arxiv.org/abs/2209.10414 for details.

 ## Datasets